-Lit professor and gambler Jim Bennett's debt causes him to borrow money from his mother and a loan shark.
-Further complicating his situation is his relationship with one of his students.
+Literature professor and gambler Jim Bennett's debt causes him to borrow money from his mother and a loan shark.
+Further complicating his situation, is his relationship with one of his students.
 Will Bennett risk his life for a second chance?

 Jim Bennett is a risk taker.
 Both an English professor and a high-stakes gambler, Bennett bets it all when he borrows from a gangster and offers his own life as collateral.
 Always one step ahead, Bennett pits his creditor against the operator of a gambling ring and leaves his dysfunctional relationship with his wealthy mother in his wake.
 He plays both sides, immersing himself in an illicit, underground world while garnering the attention of Frank, a loan shark with a paternal interest in Bennett's future.
-As his relationship with a student deepens, Bennett must take the ultimate risk for a second chance...
-Written by
+As his relationship with a student deepens, Bennett must take the ultimate risk for a second chance.Written by

 9 of 20 people found this review helpful.